awsdocs/aws-doc-sdk-examples/gov2/s3/README.md

 ## Purpose

-These examples demonstrates how to perform several Amazon Simple Storage Service (Amazon S3) operations using version 2 of the AWS SDK for Go.
+These examples demonstrates how to perform some Amazon Simple Storage Service (Amazon S3) operations using version 2 of the AWS SDK for Go.

 ## Prerequisites